Key Takeaways

-In May 2026, the cost of a single-seat "Sole Practitioner" license for PitchBook has climbed to nearly $20,000 per year.
+In May 2026, the cost of a single-seat "Sole Practitioner" license for PitchBook has climbed to {{STAT:~$20,000/year|Reported cost of a PitchBook Sole Practitioner license per seat in 2026}}.
 For institutional venture capitalists and private equity firms, that is a rounding error.
 For an early-stage founder with 12 months of runway, that is a hire.

 But the price tag is only half the story.
 The real problem isn't just that PitchBook is expensive; it's that PitchBook was built for people who buy companies, not for the people who build them.
 While PitchBook is the gold standard for deep institutional research and historical deal data, founders in 2026 are realizing that having a library of data doesn't equal having a pipeline of investors.